-In Table C.4 we estimate all possible combinations for the first-stage by permuting our three measures of prevalence and intensity of historical ethnic borders as well as their three counterparts based on Voronoi borders.
-All specifications in Table C.4 account for the full set of controls as before.
-All possible permutations show strong first-stage relationship with F-statistics well above 10.25
+28In Table C.7 we estimate all possible combinations for the first-stage by permuting our three measures of prevalence and intensity of historical ethnic borders as well as their three counterparts based on Voronoi borders.
+All specifications in Table C.7 account for the full set of controls as before.
+Tables C.8 and C.9 replicate the analysis of Table 2 using the number and total length of Voronoi borders as predictors of the presence of historical ethnic borders, respectively.
+We find that our two measures of the intensive margin of Voronoi borders are indeed strong and statistically significant predictors of the presence of historical ethnic borders based on the Murdock's map.